hilmiwicak/asia-pop-40-spotify-playlist/README.md

 2. Copy `.env.example` to `.env` and fill it out.
 3. Run
 ```
+touch ./src/uris.json
 npm install
 node ./src/index.js
 ```

 # Why I Make This Project

-The reason I started this project was when I was looking for asiapop40's spotify playlist and figured out that all existing playlists are not up-to-date.
+The reason I started this project is because there are no updated Asia Pop 40's playlist in spotify.
-I figured "while I'm on a semester holiday and I also wanted to learn Node.js, why not?".

 # Why in Javascript / Node.js